 Good Comms

-My approach is grounded on 20+ years of journalism & communication practice, backed by research on constructive storytelling & workplace belonging.
+My approach is grounded on 20+ years of journalism & communication practice, backed by my research on inclusive storytelling & workplace belonging.
+I am a certified change coach and LEGO® Serious Play® faciliator.

 "Communication is a force for good when it creates understanding, builds bridges & breaks barriers."